ashishkalsi07/WeatherApplication/README.md

 Contributions:

 Contributions to Weatherly are welcome!
-Whether you're interested in enhancing the application's features, improving its performance, or fixing bugs, we encourage developers to contribute to the project and help make Weatherly even better.
+Whether you're interested in enhancing the application's features, improving its performance, or fixing bugs,I encourage developers to contribute to the project and help make Weatherly even better.